December Checklist

 Enroll in QuikPAY Payment Plan (undergraduate and Law students).

 Welcome to Boston College!
 There are a number of things you need to do now that you have matriculated.
-Visit the Incoming Graduate Student Checklist for more information.
+Visit the Incoming Graduate Student Checklist and Incoming Law Student Checklist for more information.

 Looking for a job?

-Academic year job opportunities are available on the Job Listings page.
+The Summer 2024 job opportunities are available on the Student Employment Job Listings page.
+The BC Career Center offers plenty of resources as well as tips on writing great resumes and cover letters when applying for student jobs.
+The current 2023–2024 Academic Year job listings will remain open until May 19, 2024.
 For students who have secured an on-campus job for the first time, please be sure to bring forms of identification (such as but not limited to, a valid/unexpired U.S. Passport, or a combination of a valid driver’s license or Eagle ID card and Social Security card or birth certificate) in original formats.
 No pictures or photocopies will be accepted.
 A full list of acceptable documents for Form I-9 completion can be found on the USCIS website.
 International F-1 students will need to bring in their valid Foreign Passport along with their Forms I-94 and I-20 and Employment Authorization Letter from the Office of International Students and Scholars (OISS).

-Purchase an MBTA pass for the spring semester.
+Purchase a MBTA pass for the fall semester.

-Students may now purchase MBTA passes for the spring semester at a discount.
-The deadline to purchase passes at a discount is January 10, 2024.
+Students may begin purchasing MBTA passes.
+The deadline to purchase fall semester MBTA passes at a discount is August 9.
 Visit the MBTA Passes and Parking Permits page for more information.

 Are you a student veteran?